dbatistat/cc-password-manager-api/README.md

-# Coding Challenge "Password Manager UI"
+# Coding Challenge "Password Manager API"

 ## Frontend project

-You can use the backend project here: [Password Manager API](https://github.com/dbatistat/cc-password-manager-ui)
+You can use the backend project here: [Password Manager UI](https://github.com/dbatistat/cc-password-manager-ui)

 ## Running the app